NCAIR-FABLAB/Cohort-21-Project/README.md

 If you haven’t already installed the necessary libraries, do so using the commands listed in the [Software Requirements](#software-requirements) section.

 #### 3. Clone the Project:
-Clone the **Speech-to-Speech Translator** repository to your Raspberry Pi:
+Clone the **Speech-to-Speech Language Translator** repository to your Raspberry Pi:

 ```bash
 git clone https://github.com/your_project_repo.git